CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 - Don't rescue Chris from lab cell (avoid picking up MO Discs)
 - More aggressive/optimized routing with a very direct route toward the end.
 - No usage of Rocket Launcher or Samurai Edge.
+- Saving Richard does NOT trigger the bad ending.
+It will trigger other events, but it does NOT cause the bad ending.
+- Bad Ending is not a requirement for any%.
+It is merely the fastest ending to get.

 **Characteristics of speedrunning Resident Evil HD Remaster on PC**
 - In the game's settings, your framerate is set to "variable", and the Vsync option is set to "off".
 This makes the game run at a maximum of 120 Frames Per Second ("FPS").
 120FPS causes the game to run at its maximum speed.